Have you ever had a Whole of Life policy with Aviva?

 Many customers have been mis-sold their Whole of Life cover by Aviva.
-Aviva failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.
+Aviva failed to inform a lot of consumers that some Whole of Life policies were linked to the stock market which had an element of risk.

-If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases Aviva failed to inform their customers of this risk.
+If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases Aviva failed to inform their consumers of this risk.

 If you believe you were mis-sold your whole of life policy by Aviva, start you claim by completing the form opposite.